Configuration parameters

 Shall the software set the out-of-office (OOF) message of the currently logged-in user?

-If the parameter is set to $true and the current user’s mailbox is not configured in any Outlook profile, the current user’s mailbox is considered nevertheless.
-If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook Web are used.
-This way, the software can be used in environments where only Outlook Web is used.
+If the parameter is set to $true and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
+If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook on the web are used.
+This way, the software can be used in environments where only Outlook on the web is used.

 This feature requires a Benefactor Circle license.